On the Sauna page, I said:

 After a while, a new Leisure Centre replaced the old Sports Centre, and the new gym changing rooms had sauna cabins in them.
 This had the advantage that I never needed to wear a costume, whatever time I used the facilities, but Sue and I couldn't sauna together any more.
 There was a mixed steam room, but it wasn't the same - we used it a few times, but after a while I continued to use the sauna for the sake of my skin, and Sue just stopped completely.

-The first strategy was a total flop.
+The first strategy was a total failure.
 I tried to talk with a couple of the men in our church about my problem with nudity.
 I said that I believed my reaction to nudity was not right, and the strength of it was not normal.
 With hindsight, they were completely unprepared and probably embarassed by the subject.
 They quickly decided it was not a real problem: I was normal, so go away and forget about it.

 By 1987, I was familiar with a large number of saunas in different places.
 In general, I would go naked in the single-sex sessions, and wear a swimming costume in the mixed sessions.
 In some of the mixed sessions, people would sometimes wear a towel instead of a swimming costume, and this brought back the 'naked beneath your clothes' question.
-I reacted (not physically, but emotionally) when there was a lady present, clad only in a towel.
-I was embarassed to be with her, even though the towel would always cover up more of the lady's body than a swimming costume would have done.
-It was illogical, and I both disliked and resented this reaction.

-I talked it over with Sue.
-She couldn't see any good reason why I should not use the sauna, so one evening in the Spring of 1995, I took the plunge and called in on the way home.
-It helped that they said to phone beforehand to let them know I was coming, so I was already committed.
+That phone call beforehand proved to be a good idea: they knew I was coming, they were expecting me, so I was already committed.
 Even so, walking up to that door was one of the most nerve-wracking experiences of my life.
-I knew in my head that, even if the experience turned out to be a total disaster, it would not matter: I didn't ever have to go back again.
-But that knowledge didn't really help.
-I was simply petrified.
+I knew, in my head, that even if the experience turned out to be a total disaster, it would not matter: I didn't ever have to meet those people or go back again.
+I'm not sure if that knowledge helped; I was simply petrified.

 Possibly the worst aspect of it was that I was finally going to meet some of these mythic creatures - naturists - who I knew to be different to me "in some significant way" I did not understand.
 Perhaps it tapped into some primaeval fear, or perhaps I was just getting myself worked up for no good reason.

-On subsequent visits there were often ladies present, but the only difference this made was to improve the quality of the conversations...
+On subsequent visits there were often ladies present, but the only difference this made was to improve the quality of the conversations.
 Non-naturists always find this a bit hard to believe, but it really is true.
 In my case, it does make very little difference: I am fairly short-sighted, and (especially in the dim and steamy atmosphere of the sauna!)
 I often can't tell whether people are male or female until they speak, so whether they are wearing a costume or not is completely academic.

 Through the people at Lightwater, I discovered there were naturist saunas all over the place, including a regular sauna and swim at Alton.
 Actually, I was told of a regular sauna and swim at 'Alton Towers'.
 It took a while before I discovered it was really at Alton Leisure Centre, which I first visited in the Spring of 1996.
 Sue sometimes joined me there, although she never made it to Lightwater for some reason.